Falkland Island Cruises & Luxury Expeditions

 Bleaker Island

-A long, thin-lying island with excellent hiking and wildlife-watching opportunities, including three types of penguins and a massive colony of Imperial Cormorants.
+It is a long, thin-lying island with excellent hiking and wildlife-watching opportunities, including three types of penguins and a massive colony of Imperial Cormorants.

 Buildings in Port Stanley Falkland Islands